 aka Andropogon scoparius

-water and nutrients will likely cause it to flop.
-So unless you live
+will likely cause it to flop.
+So unless you live in the

 Absolutely beautiful en masse and provides interest in the winter garden.